EddyGarcia09/EddyGarcia09/README.md

 # Hi there!
-I'm Raul Eduardo 👋
+I'm Raul Eduardo Garcia Uribe 👋
 ### Systems & Software Engineer | Backend & Database Developer

 Systems Engineer with over 7 years of experience in backend development, relational and NoSQL database management, technical support, and application analysis.
 Proficient in Java, .NET, C#, and C++, with a strong ability to optimize processes, resolve complex issues, and collaborate effectively in team environments.
 Experienced working across development, QA, and production environments, with a focus on technical documentation, automation, and continuous improvement.